IMAmuseum/ima-nuxeo-custom/README.md

 This repository contains a plugin to the Nuxeo ECM (http://www.nuxeo.com) for all customizations made by the Indianapolis Museum of Art (IMA).
 It is used in production by the IMA and provided publicly for the reference of others.

+This code is made available under the same LGPL license as Nuxeo.
+See LICENSE.txt for details.

 ### BUILDING
 Run the following on the command line in order to build a jar for this project: